DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

 </div>

 ## Teacher Degree Apprenticeships (TDAs)
 If you do not have a degree and want to become a teacher you may be eligible to apply for a TDA.
 This new course allows you work in a school and earn a salary while getting a batchelor's degree and QTS.
-Applications for both primary and secondary are expected to launch in autumn 2024.
-And training is due to start in autumn 2025.
+Applications for both primary and secondary are expected to launch in autumn 2024 and training is due to start in autumn 2025.

 <a href="https://educationhub.blog.gov.uk/2024/02/04/teacher-degree-apprenticeships-how-they-work-and-when-to-apply/">Find out more about Teacher Degree Apprenticeships(TDAs)</a>